ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 |-> [Endpoint: 2001:DB8::1.80]     [Interface: LTE]   [Protocol: TCP]
 ~~~~~~~~~~

 Any one of these sub-entries on the aggregate connection attempt would satisfy the original application intent.
-The concern of this section is the algorithm defining which of these options to try, when, and in what order.
+The concern of this section is the algorithm defining which of these "Candidate" options to try, when, and in what order.

-During Candidate Gathering, an implementation first excludes all protocols and
+During Candidate Gathering, an implementation first excludes all protocols and paths with Prohibited features as well as those which do not satisfy a Required property.
-paths that match a Prohibit or do not match all Require properties.
-Then, the implementation will sort branches according to Preferred
-properties, Avoided properties, and possibly other criteria.
+Then, the remaining candidates will be ranked according to Preferred properties, Avoided properties, and possibly other criteria.

 ## Structuring Candidates as a Tree

-As noted above, the considereration of multiple candidates in a gathering and racing process can be conceptually structured as a tree; this terminological convention is used throughout this document.
+The considereration of multiple candidates in a gathering and racing process can be conceptually structured as a tree; this terminological convention is used throughout this document.
+While a tree structure is not the only way in which racing can be implemented, it does ease the illustration of how racing works.

 Each leaf node of the tree represents a single, coherent connection attempt, with an endpoint, a network path, and a set of protocols that can directly negotiate and send data on the network.
 Each node in the tree that is not a leaf represents a connection attempt that is either underspecified, or else includes multiple distinct options.
 For example, when connecting on an IP network, a connection attempt to a hostname and port is underspecified, because the connection attempt requires a resolved IP address as its Remote Endpoint.
 In this case, the node represented by the connection attempt to the hostname is a parent node, with child nodes for each IP address.
 Similarly, an implementation that is allowed to connect using multiple interfaces will have a parent node of the tree for the decision between the network paths, with a branch for each interface.